Building a bright, sustainable future that is affordable, reliable and clean

 ESG progress plan

-In November 2022, we updated our ESG progress plan.
-The $20.1 billion plan is the largest five-year capital plan in our company’s history.
-It includes more than $7.3 billion in new renewable investments in solar, wind and battery storage.
+Our $23.7 billion five-year capital plan is the largest in our company’s history.
+It includes more than $8.2 billion in new renewable investments in solar, wind and battery storage across our utilities and WEC Infrastructure business between 2024 and 2028.

 The ESG progress plan will help us cut emissions, maintain superior reliability, deliver significant savings for customers and grow our investment in the future of energy.

 As we update our power generation fleet, our use of coal will continue to decline.
 By the end of 2030, we expect to use coal only as a backup fuel.
-We believe we will be in a position to eliminate coal as an energy source by 2035.
+We plan to eliminate coal as an energy source by the end of 2032.

-While the transition is more than a decade in the future, the effort will require significant planning and detailed execution to ensure the infrastructure and technology is in place to reliably meet Wisconsin’s energy needs.
-One way we plan to achieve this is to utilize available technology to run super-critical baseload units, including the new units at the Oak Creek Power Plant, on natural gas.
+This effort will require significant planning and detailed execution to ensure the infrastructure and technology is in place to reliably meet Wisconsin’s energy needs.
+One way we plan to achieve this is to utilize available technology to run super-critical baseload units, including the new units at the Oak Creek Power Plant and a unit at the Weston Power Plant, on natural gas.

 Exploring new technology